-From companies asking about PPI you didn’t pay for, an accident you didn’t have or potential phishing attempts to scam you out of cash nuisance calls are an irritating waste of time.
+Whether it's companies asking about PPI you didn’t pay for, an accident you didn’t have or phishing attempts to scam you out of cash, nuisance calls are an irritating waste of time.

 At worst, they can end up costing you much more than a minute or two of your day, with many people becoming victims of fraud each year.
-And it's getting worse, with Ofcom's research revealing that almost 45 million people have been targeted by potential scam texts or calls in the last three months.
+And more continue to spread, with past Ofcom research showing that almost 45 million people are targeted by potential scam texts or calls in a three month period.

 Thankfully, there are a number of things you can do to block nuisance calls and texts:

 Prevention is always better than a cure.
 And that goes double for nuisance calls.

 Perhaps the best way to ensure you don't get unwelcome calls is to look very carefully at the checkboxes you're asked to tick when you buy something or sign up for a news email.